 The capital of culture – Galway – won’t miss any kind of decoration or the cheerful playful vibes.
 Locals won’t miss the chance to hang out in the evening wearing sandals (?!?!) while bands of violins tease your dance spirit to come out.

-Checkout more Christmas vibes and customs that we gathered along the years – Christmas and New Year’s traditions and customs around the world.
+Check out more Christmas vibes and customs that we gathered over the years – Christmas and New Year’s traditions and customs around the world.

 Where did you celebrate Christmas this year?
 What can you recommend us for the next year?